auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 # Why you should always use access tokens to secure an API

-There is much confusion on the Web as to the differences between the OpenID Connect and OAuth 2.0 specifications, and their respective tokens.
+There is much confusion on the Web about the differences between the OpenID Connect and OAuth 2.0 specifications, and their respective tokens.
 As a result many developers publish insecure applications, compromising their users security.
 The contradicting implementations between identity providers do not help either.

 This article is an attempt to clear what is what and explain why you should always use an access token to secure an API, and never an ID token.